aloneInEntropy/RealTimeWetHair/README.md

 The code is implemented using OpenGL 4.6 and C++.
 GLFW was used for windowing and GLAD for headers.
 I also used Dear ImGui for the GUI.

 repo will be cleaned up over time

+## Simulation
+The simulation is run using compute shaders in [Shaders/sim/compute/](https://github.com/aloneInEntropy/RealTimeWetHair/tree/main/Shaders/sim).
+I used atomic bump allocation for creating a fixed grid and searching for nearby neighbours.